 The Company is exposed to Investment risk, Concentration risk, Interest Rate risks and Currency risks.
-Investment risks are currently low given the Company's assets are currently held in cash or bank deposits in line with the Company's Investment policy.
+Investment risks are currently low given the Company's assets are currently held in cash or bank deposits or Money Market AAA Rated Funds in line with the Company's Investment policy.
 By investing in liquid, low risk assets, the Company ensures that its assets are invested in accordance with the Prudent Person Principle as required under Solvency II.
-Concentration risk is present given that a significant proportion of Company assets are invested with the same financial institution although the level of exposure is believed to be low given the credit rating of that institution.
 Interest Rate risk is not significant at this stage.
-There is currently a small but acceptable level of currency risk which is to be expected given the cross border and multi-currency nature of the business underwritten.
+Currency risk has grown over 2021 as non-Euro balances have increased in value.
+This is expected given the cross border and multi-currency nature of the business underwritten.
 The market risk SCR components are set out below:

 Market risk components €

-Concentration risk 4,327,812
+Concentration risk 202,445

-Spread risk 412,000
+Spread risk 183,201

-Currency risk 141,255
+Currency risk 3,174,211

+Interest rate risk 47,559

-Diversification (528,051)
+Diversification (364,167)

-Total market risk 4,353,017
+Total market risk 3,243,249

 The Company has a low tolerance for acceptance of Market risk.
-At this stage, given the limited nature of the Company's business at the conservative approach to engaging with Market risk, the Company is continuing to manage and mitigate Market risk through compliance with the internal controls as documented in the Company policies and regular reporting to the SMT, Risk Committee and ultimately the Board on this risk.
+At this stage, given the limited nature of the Company's business and the conservative approach to engaging with Market risk, the Company is continuing to manage and mitigate Market risk through compliance with the internal controls as documented in the Company policies and regular reporting to the SMT, Risk Committee and ultimately the Board on this risk.

-Other than the concentration risk in relation to the proportion of assets invested in two financial institutions, the Company is not exposed to material concentrations of market risk, and the Company's financial position is not sensitive to market outcomes.
+The Company is not exposed to material concentrations of market risk, and the Company's financial position is not sensitive to market outcomes in a material sense.
 The sensitivity of the financial position in respect of the counterparty concentration is considered in section C.3 below.